 The Hunters Behind the Decoy

-Written by Amy Hatfield.
-Hatfield is a freelance writer for Montana Decoy.
+Written by Ruby Ward, a freelance writer for Montana Decoy.

 We start with a brief story about a suburban man who bought a decoy named “Miss Muley,”made by Montana Decoy.
 Think of this person as your friendly neighborhood hunter.
 You might imagine this guy with little trouble.
 He’s like so many modern American hunters.
 Living a double life in the ‘burbs, working that 9-to-5 and waiting like hell to get out of there and hunt something in the wide open on a weekend, sometime soon.